anubhutivyas/RL/docs/about/key-features.md

 ## 6. Developer Experience
 - **Comprehensive Documentation**: Detailed guides, API docs, and examples.
-- **Type Hints & Testing**: Full type annotation and extensive test coverage.
+- **Type Hints and Testing**: Full type annotation and extensive test coverage.
-- **Debugging & Profiling**: Integrated tools for debugging distributed training and profiling performance.
+- **Debugging and Profiling**: Integrated tools for debugging distributed training and profiling performance.
-- **Logging & Monitoring**: Weights & Biases integration, advanced logging, and experiment tracking.
+- **Logging and Monitoring**: Weights and Biases integration, advanced logging, and experiment tracking.

-## 7. Deployment & Reproducibility
+## 7. Deployment and Reproducibility
-- **Local & Cluster Deployment**: Easy setup for local development, Slurm, Kubernetes, and cloud.
+- **Local and Cluster Deployment**: Easy setup for local development, Slurm, Kubernetes, and cloud.
 - **Container Support**: Docker-based workflows for reproducibility.
 - **Python Environment Management**: uv and conda integration for isolated, reproducible environments.
 - **Checkpointing**: Robust checkpointing and recovery for long-running jobs.